Abhi-Joy/Machine-Learning-Project__Prediction-of-Train-Fare-wrt-Distance-/README.md

 #Project Summary:
 In this project, I tried to calculate FARE of multiple trains with respect to DISTANCE, with good accuracy.

+*I tried to keep short this project as much possible.
+So, i didn't print Viisualised data graph and model evaluation graph.